 Additionally, you can perform actions for different WooCommerce extensions.
 For example, if you use WooCommerce Vendors to manage a multi-vendor marketplace you can use the order actions to generate a vendor commission.

-With the Managed WordPress Ecommerce Hosting plan from GoDaddy Pro, you get a separate panel for shipment tracking.
+With the Managed WooCommerce Stores plan from GoDaddy, you get a separate panel for shipment tracking.
 Here, you can add the tracking number and carrier information like you can from the orders dashboard.

 The order notes panel displays status changes and updates for the transaction.
 Different actions like payments and changes to stock levels will be automatically reflected in the order notes.